About Friends of Goose Pond

 Friends of Goose Pond circulates its crane logo on hats and other gear.
 In early March of 2010, the organization launched its first annual Marsh Madness Sandhill Crane Festival.
 We timed the Festival to show off the Goose Pond wetland success with waterfowl and the general recovery of the charismatic migrating Sandhills.
 The Festival usually has abundant migratory waterfowl such as Snow Geese and Northern Pintails.
 They are usually staging by the thousands during late winter and early spring along with the cranes and waiting for the ice to go out to the north.
 This is an especially exciting time of the year for large numbers of birds.

 Peter Matthiessen in his book Birds of Heaven: Travels with Cranes (2001) calls cranes an “umbrella species” whose protection in the wild also protects a wide range of other flora and fauna (p xiv).
 Cranes become a condensed metaphor for all of biodiversity.
 We in effect regard Sandhill Cranes that way too.

-The organization’s Mission Statement reads: “Friends of Goose Pond (FoGP) supports wildlife conservation and habitat restoration at Goose Pond Fish and Wildlife Area in Greene County, Indiana through environmental education, scientific research and recreational activities and programs.”
+The organization’s Mission Statement reads: “Friends of Goose Pond (FoGP) supports wildlife conservation and habitat restoration at Goose Pond and surrounding areas in Greene County, Indiana through environmental education, scientific research and recreational activities and programs.”
 Showing off Cranes is one way of accomplishing all of that.
 The Marsh Madness Festival has held educational and scientific presentations about cranes and other aspects of biodiversity.
 Cranes serve as a conservation icon.
 Cranes help to foster a conservation ethic.

-Friends of Goose Pond (FoGP) supports wildlife conservation and habitat restoration at Goose Pond Fish and Wildlife Area in Greene County Indiana through environmental education, scientific research and recreational activities and programs.
+Friends of Goose Pond (FoGP) supports wildlife conservation and habitat restoration at Goose Pond and surrounding areas in Greene County Indiana through environmental education, scientific research and recreational activities and programs.